Personal branding is serious business.

 Ever since the publication of Tom Peters’ “The Brand Called You” in Fast Company, personal branding has gone from a radical idea to a career basic.

-But how much thought have you given to building your leadership brand?
+But how much thought have you given to building your personal leadership brand?

 Plenty of people build a professional brand and create a digital identity, but few take a clear-eyed look at their leadership brand.
 People in individual contributor roles are especially likely to overlook their leadership brand.